discoverygarden/dgi_image_discovery/README.md

 ## Configuration

-### Adding the field to your content type
+### Adding a "Representative Image" field to your content type

-You will need to add a new field to each of your applicable content types.
+To override the discovered thumbnail, you can add a new field to each of your applicable content types.
 To do this:

 1. In the "Manage fields" page for your content type, choose "Create a new field".
 1. In the "Add a new field" list, choose "Reference > Media".
-1. Since the machine name of this field must be `field_representative_image`, you will need to give the new field the lable "Representative image" when you create it.
-You can can change this label later if you wish.
+1. Set the new field's label to "Representative image" so that the machine name of this field is `field_representative_image`.
+This machine name must be set; you can change the label later if you wish.
 1. On the next page, in the "Type of item to reference" setting, choose "Media" and leave the "Allowed number of values" at 1.
 1. On the next page, in the "Media type" checkboxes, choose "Image".
 1. Click on "Save settings".